devslovecoffee/devs-love-coffee/src/content/blog/resend-cube-lookalike-part-3.md

 ### Rotation

-Borrowing some code from this [jsfiddle](https://jsfiddle.net/MadLittleMods/n6u6asza/), we can rotate the cube on drag instead of rotating the camera, which stays fixed - allowing us to place the lights outside of the camera view, but still casting light on the cube.
+Borrowing some code from this <a class="external" href="https://jsfiddle.net/MadLittleMods/n6u6asza/" target="_blank">jsfiddle</a>, we can rotate the cube on drag instead of rotating the camera, which stays fixed - allowing us to place the lights outside of the camera view, but still casting light on the cube.

 The problem is that there are rotations already going on with the cube.
 Lucky for us, we can use the same solution we did in part 2 - we just wrap the cube in another object which we apply the rotations to - shown below.